tmbasic-lang/tmbasic/doc/maintainer-instructions.md

 1. Get the project link from [`doc/third-party-libraries.md`](https://github.com/electroly/tmbasic/blob/master/doc/third-party-libraries.md).
 1. Download the latest version.
 If this is a GitHub/Gitlab "Download ZIP" link, make sure it points to a specific commit hash.
 1. Upload to S3: `aws s3 cp ___ s3://tmbasic/___/ --acl public-read` (use downloaded filename)
-1. Update the version in `build/files/deps.mk`.
+1. Update the version in `build/files/depsDownload.sh`.
 1. Commit as "Update foobar to version ____" or "Update foobar to commit ____".

+## Update Linux sysroots

+We keep prebuilt sysroots in the `tmbasic` bucket.
+These instructions will build new images, capturing updates in the base Alpine files.

+1. Start the following machines.
+Prepare them for building using the instructions in the [Building from Source](https://github.com/electroly/tmbasic/blob/master/doc/building-from-source.md) document.
+Make sure they have AWSCLI installed and configured with access to write to the `tmbasic` S3 bucket.

+    - **Small Linux x64 machine** &mdash; Ubuntu Linux 20.04 &mdash; x64
+        - Specs: 1 vCPU + 1GB RAM + 10GB disk
+        - Recommended: AWS `c5a.large`
+    - **Small Linux ARM64 machine** &mdash; Ubuntu Linux 20.04 &mdash; ARM64, *excluding* Apple M1
+        - Specs: 1 vCPU + 1GB RAM + 10GB disk
+        - Recommended: AWS `c6g.medium`
+        - Apple M1 is not supported because it cannot run ARM32 code.

+1. On the ARM64 machine: `rm -rf tmbasic && git clone https://github.com/electroly/tmbasic.git && cd tmbasic/build/sysroots && ./buildArmSysroots.sh`

+1. On the x64 machine: `rm -rf tmbasic && git clone https://github.com/electroly/tmbasic.git && cd tmbasic/build/sysroots && ./buildIntelSysroots.sh`

+1. Edit the `build/linux-*.sh` files to include the new filenames, and commit/push to git.

 ## Make a release build

+1. If this is for a production release, then update the Linux sysroots using the instructions above.

 1. Start the following machines.
 Prepare them for building using the instructions in the [Building from Source](https://github.com/electroly/tmbasic/blob/master/doc/building-from-source.md) document.

+    - **Mac** &mdash; macOS 11.0 &mdash; x64 or ARM64
-    1. **Linux build machine** &mdash; Linux x64 or ARM64, including Apple M1
+    - **Big Linux machine** &mdash; Ubuntu Linux 20.04 &mdash; x64 or ARM64, including Apple M1
+        - Specs: 8 vCPU + 4GB RAM + 100GB disk
-        - Recommended: local VM or AWS `c6g.2xlarge`
+        - Recommended: Parallels VM on Apple M1, or AWS `c6g.2xlarge`
-        - May be the same as the x64 or ARM test machine, if desired.

 1. Clear any existing dependencies on the build machines so that we perform a fresh build using the latest versions.